brihernandez/GunTurrets/README.md

 **This project is outdated!
 An updated version of the turret aiming code can be found here: https://github.com/brihernandez/GunTurrets2**

-The new version specifically fixes the following two known issues that these turrets have with a slightly different approach.
+The new version specifically fixes the following two known issues that these turrets have with a slightly different approach and a couple new features such as a properties for checking if the turret is aimed.

 * When a target passes behind the turret, and it's using a limited traverse where the limits are >90 degrees, the turret would ignore the traverse limits and go the wrong way around.